axelitus/cmmi_l2-up-project/README.md

 * Document Templates
 	* Extension: .dotx | Format: Microsoft Word&copy; 2010
-	* Take into account that any of the alternatives to open this document could not display the formatting correctly.
+	* Take into account that any of the alternatives may not display this document's formatting correctly.
 *

 ## CMMI Maturity Level 2